mattmakai/fullstackpython.com/content/posts/170428-python-2-7-aws-lambda.markdown

 the Python code.
 Think of `lambda_handler` as a `main` function when you're using this service.

-Our Python code expects and reads two environment variables, which we will set in just a moment, and then prints a message zero to many times, based on the amount defined in the `how_many_times` variable.
+Our Python code expects and reads two environment variables and then the code prints a message zero to many times, based on the amount defined in the `how_many_times` variable.
 If a message is printed then the function returns the `what_to_print` string, if nothing is printed then `None` is returned.

 Just below the code input text box there are environment variable key-value pairs that can be set.
 Our code will use two environment variables, named